In Haskell, functions must always return the same consistent type. There

 The super interesting thing (I find) about the above instances of

-is that we’re not making Maybe a
+Functor and Maybe is that we’re not making Maybe a an instance of

 being wrapped up are irrelevant (they can even be further wrapped in

-or IO
+Maybe or IO – crazy).

 Leaving those details out of it, or more importantly being able to leave those details out of it is just another case of Haskell’s type system leading to elegant and generalized code.